 04 of 05

-No matter you decorate your home with art made from an inspiring postcard or purchased from an expensive gallery, feng shui looks at your choice of art through the eyes of the bagua.
+No matter if you decorate your home with art made from an inspiring postcard or purchased from an expensive gallery, feng shui looks at your choice of art through the eyes of the bagua.
 Also called the energy map of your home, the bagua has specific needs that can be either nurtured or neglected with specific art.
 There are two factors to look at when choosing to decorate your home with good feng shui art:

 - The energy expressed as a specific subject or a feeling